Description

 Override FortiGuard services come from the server list that is the local FortiGuard server in the FortiManager, and use the traditional, non-OCSP TLS handshake.

-If override servers in the FortiManager are not available, the default FortiGuard servers are connected, and the anycast OCSP TLS handshake is used.
+If the override servers in the FortiManager are not available, the default FortiGuard servers are connected and the anycast OCSP TLS handshake is used.

-To use a second FortiManager as the FDS see the below screenshot and configure the secondary FortiManager FDN server IP address where FMG_IP_AS_FDS and if required enable Server Override Address for FortiClient:
+To use a second FortiManager as the FDS, refer to the screenshot below and configure the secondary FortiManager FDN server IP address with FMG_IP_AS_FDS.
+If required, enable Server Override Address for FortiClient:

 Operating FortiManager as a FDS in a closed network.